Camogli is one of the most romantic and spectacular towns in the Golfo Paradiso, on the Riviera di Levante .

 Basilica of Santa Maria Assunta

 The Basilica of Santa Maria Assunta is the church that appears in the most famous images of Camogli.
 In addition to admiring it from the outside, it is advisable to visit it internally.
-This structure was built in the 12th century on a rock overlooking the sea and has undergone many changes and renovations since then.
+This structure was built in the 12th century on a cliff overlooking the sea and has since undergone many modifications and renovations.

 The internal structure consists of three naves in the Baroque style, enriched with gilded stuccoes and crystal chandeliers.
 Inside there are numerous works of art and precious frescoes from the 1500s.